 As I unwrapped it, I realized I didn’t really know how to play this game.
-My parents forbade me to play with sungka as a kid because Filipino businessmen considered it bad luck to own one.
+My parents forbade me to play with sungka as a kid because Filipino-Chinese businessmen considered it bad luck to own one.
 All I could do was watch the other kids play in school or in their homes.
-The closest I got was with a digital version back in 2000—the bantumi game in my Nokia 3310 mobile phone (time warp!).
+The closest I got to playing sungka was a digital version back in 2000—the bantumi game in my Nokia 3310 mobile phone (time warp!).

 Sungka is similar to other Asian mancala games such as congak (played in Malaysia, Singapore, Brunei, Southern Thailand and Indonesia), chongka (from Marianas), and chonka (from Sri Lanka).